 Do not smoke inside the touring coach.
 Keep matches out of reach of small children.
-Do not clean with flammable material.
-Keep flammable material away from open flame.
-We have all heard these warnings many times, but they are still among the leading causes of fires.
+Do not bring flammable liquids inside the RV or clean with flammable materials.
+Keep flammable materials away from open flames.
+We have all heard these warnings many times, but they are still among the leading causes of fires